mainettis/darksun/docs/workflow.md

 If you've added content to the module and saved your work, you can unpack that work back into your repository.  **You do not need to build the module within the toolset to do this.**  To unpack the module, accomplish the following

 1. Ensure all of your toolset work is saved.
-2. *Read this entire step before proceeding* -- Delete the module file from your local repository directory.  **Do not delete** the module file from your modules directory or your work will be lost.
-3. Unpack the module into your repository with the following:
+2. Unpack the module into your repository with the following:

 ```
 nasher unpack ds